OrangeErik/gitlab-ci-android/README.md

 # gitlab-ci-android

-This Docker image contains the Android SDK and most common packages necessary for building Android apps in a CI tool like GitLab CI.
-Make sure your CI environment's caching works as expected, this greatly improves the build time, especially if you use multiple build jobs.
+This Docker image is a fork of [jangrewe/gitlab-ci-android](https://github.com/jangrewe/gitlab-ci-android).
+This fork contains the Android SDK and most standard, up-to-date packages necessary for building Android apps in a CI in GitLab CI.

+## Environment

+- Ubuntu: `22.04`
+- JDK: `17`
+- Android command-line tools: `9477386`
+- Android build & platform tools: `API 33`
+- Gradle: `8.0`

+## Building Apps

 A `.gitlab-ci.yml` with caching of your project's dependencies would look like this:

 ```
-image: jangrewe/gitlab-ci-android
+image: theimpulson/gitlab-ci-android

 stages:
 - build